 An interesting note on Fel D1 protein levels

 As mentioned above, not all cats produce the same level of Fel D1 protein.
 Kittens produce less of the protein than adults.
 Female cats and neutered male cats produce less Fel D1 than unneutered male cats (which is one reason why neutering your cat is so important).
 However, female cats produce the same levels, whether spayed or not.

 The top six cat breeds that trigger the least allergies

 1. Sphynx Cats

-Although hairless Sphynx cats still have Fel D1 protein, they shed less of it around the house because they don’t lose fur.
+Although hairless Sphynx cats produce Fel D1 protein, they shed less of it around the house because they don’t lose fur.
 Sphynx cats still have Fel D1 protein on their skin and in their saliva, so those suffering from cat allergies need to be careful to wash their hands before and after touching their kitty.

 2. Siberian Cats

 It might surprise you to learn that the long-haired Siberian cat is known for being one of the most hypoallergenic cat breeds.
 Although Siberian kitties sport long fur, they are actually one of the safest for the allergy-prone.
 This is because they produce some of the lowest levels of Fel D1 of any domestic cat breed.